rednafi/rednafi.com/content/go/dummy_load_balancer.md

 balancing between the backends.

 The `backendMutex` lock provides mutually exclusive access to the shared variables.
-We'll see how it's used when we write the load balancing [algorithm].
+We'll see how it's used when we write the load balancing algorithm[4].

 ## Writing the backend server